susumu-kushi/civil-society-control-engineering/ai-system-debugging-blair-report.md

 That is the meaning of social health checkup.

 And that is one practical application of Numa Theory in the age of artificial intelligence.

+## Final Observation

+This experiment does not prove that AI can be trusted.

+Nor does it prove that a particular individual can control AI.

+It demonstrates something more important.

+AI produces outputs.

+Human beings must observe them.

+Human beings must evaluate them.

+Human beings must correct them when necessary.

+The future of civil society will not depend on perfect AI.

+It will depend on citizens who can think, question, and exercise judgment.

+That is why education remains essential.

+And that is why control remains necessary.